RKSouth/password_generator/README.md

 I did most of the preliminary figuring out of my random generator and my button on paper and with my study group.
 There was an extensive amount of pseudocode/whiteboarding before I began typeing things in.
 I used my notes from the previous week to piece things together and think about how they would work or wouldn't work.
 I suppose I could add pictures of my notes but I am horribly ashamed of how messy they might look, and seeing as they were just for me -there is a huge chance that if you could them, you wouldn't be able to make sense of them.

+* We can't figure out what kind of password I originally selected

+_Why?_

+Because at the time, it wasn't required but you know what, I like to know things so I think this is something that should be added in.

 ## Usage
 ### This is meant for employees who need to generate secure passwords to be used to access sensitive data.